compulim/electron-ipcmain-messageport/README.md

 Instead of learning/using different API for different communication channels, we should unite them into a single interface pattern, either [MessagePort](https://developer.mozilla.org/en-US/docs/Web/API/MessagePort) or [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket).

+This package is expected to work in pair with [`electron-ipcrenderer-messageport`](https://npmjs.com/package/electron-ipcrenderer-messageport).

 # How to use

 ```js